-vgrindefs - vgrind's language definition data base NAME
+vgrindefs - vgrind's language definition data base

-SYNOPSIS /usr/lib/vgrindefs
+/usr/lib/vgrindefs

 vgrindefs contains all language definitions for vgrind(1).
 Capabilities in vgrindefs are of two types: Boolean capabilities which indicate that the language has some particular feature and string capabilities which give a regular expression or keyword list.
-Entries may continue onto multiple lines by giving a \land as the last character of a line.
+Entries may continue onto multiple lines by giving a \ as the last character of a line.
 Lines starting with # are comments.
-The following table names and describes each capability.